 Find out what safeguards your title company uses

-Many mom-and-pop title companies don’t have the security in place to thwart sophisticated attacks, making them relatively easy targets, explains Miller.
+Many mom-and-pop title companies often don’t have the security in place to thwart sophisticated attacks, making them relatively easy targets, explains Miller.

-This means if a hacker gets access to account information, the next line of defense is identity verification and alertness.
+This means if a fraudster gets access to account information, the next line of defense is identity verification and alertness.
 Spodek, an attorney who often deals with escrow accounts, says that he requires a written notarized statement authorizing transfer of funds as well as a video conference.

 “Even though I require a notarized statement, notarization can be faked.
 I make sure we hop on Facetime, Skype or WhatsApp.
 I can’t meet every person at the bank, but it’s important to do everything you can to make sure you’re talking to who you think you’re talking to,” Spodek says.